-The things you look for in a job such as benefits and development
+Think about the things you may look for in a job, such as benefits and future opportunities

 Think about a profession that interests and inspires you

-Be realistic and ensure you have the relevant skills and meet the entry requirements
+Be realistic, ensure you have the relevant skills and understand the entry requirements for a position

 What is Voluntary Work?
 Any activity or service that involves working or spending time unpaid, doing something that benefits someone else and yourself.
 It could be your first steps to take before securing paid employment.

 Community Southwark is a volunteering advice service that will help you to find your perfect volunteering opportunity!
 There are hundreds of charities in Southwark who all do amazing things with the help of volunteers.
 You can give as much or as little time as you can afford.
 Volunteering can help you learn new skills, meet people and make a difference to your local community.
 Whether you are interested in giving your time to people, animals, environment or causes there would be a volunteering opportunity for you in Southwark.

 Telephone: 020 7358 7020

 What is Work Experience?
 Short term arrangement with an employer to help you experience the world of work and develop skills, knowledge and confidence.
 Work Experience is generally unpaid but very useful to have on your CV.